-Japan-America Society of Oregon is pleased to announce that the 6th Pacific Northwest Japan Bowl® will take place in Vancouver, Washington on Saturday, March 11, 2023.
+Japan-America Society of Oregon is pleased to announce that the 7th Pacific Northwest Japan Bowl® will take place at Clark College, in Vancouver, Washington on Saturday, March 9, 2024.

 The Competition Guide's purpose is to help students and teachers form teams and prepare for the competition.
 Please read the Competition Guide carefully.
 It gives the format, content, and rules of the Pacific Northwest Japan Bowl competition.
 This describes who is eligible to compete.
-There is a separate and shorter Team Study Guide for students to use.
+There is a separate and shorter Study Guide for students to use.